jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/_index.md

   Learn how you can collect the traffic of all your gateways and see it in a single place in AMPLIFY Central Observability.
 ---
-{{< alert title="Note" color="primary" >}}The Axway API Manager connectivity to AMPLIFY Central is currently available in an alpha review mode; current functionality and configuration may change before release.
-Therefore, this connectivity is available for trial use only and is not supported for production API management or connectivity.{{< /alert >}}

 ## What is Axway API Manager connected?

 We will show you how to connect your API Management system (v7.6.2 or above) to AMPLIFY Central by using two agents: Discovery and Traceability.
 These two agents will help you to represent and expose in AMPLIFY Central your API Management eco-system: